 When you use the Run MATLAB Command or Run MATLAB Tests tasks in your pipeline, the self-hosted agent uses the first MATLAB version it encounters on the path.
 The job fails if the operating system cannot find MATLAB on the path.

 You can prepend your desired version of MATLAB to the PATH environment variable of the agent.
-For example, prepend MATLAB R2020a to the path and use it to run your script.
+For example, prepend MATLAB R2020b to the path and use it to run your script.

 Use MATLAB on Microsoft-Hosted Agent

 Use the Install MATLAB task when you want to run MATLAB code in public projects that utilize Microsoft-hosted agents.
-The task installs the latest MATLAB release on a Linux virtual machine and enables the agent to run MATLAB scripts, functions, statements, and tests.
+The task installs your specified MATLAB release (R2020a or later) on a Linux virtual machine and enables the agent to run MATLAB scripts, functions, statements, and tests.
+If you do not specify a release, the task installs the latest release of MATLAB.

 Use this task in conjunction with the Run MATLAB Command or Run MATLAB Tests tasks.
-For example, set up a Microsoft-hosted agent and use it to run the commands in your MATLAB script.
+For example, install MATLAB R2020a on a Microsoft-hosted agent to run the commands in your script.

 You can access the extension tasks and add them to your pipeline when you edit your pipeline in Azure DevOps.